mamokarz/sample-multi-platform/README.md

     cmake --build .
     ```

-5. It generated a few executables, you can directly execute it, for example.
+5. It generates a few executables, which you can directly execute.
+For example:

-    * Linux
+    - Linux

         ```bash
         ./device/device_pal_config_1
         ```

-    * Windows
+    - Windows

         ```bash
         device/Debug/device_pal_config_1.exe